yunhaiee/MCPserver_ResearchJournal/README.md

    For Scopus searches, you'll need an Elsevier API key:
    - Visit [Elsevier Developer Portal](https://dev.elsevier.com/)
    - Create an account and get your API key
-   - The current code uses a demo key, but for production use, replace `ELSEVIER_API_KEY` in `pubmed_scraper.py` with your own key
+   - The current code uses a demo key, but for production use, replace `ELSEVIER_API_KEY` in `research_scraper.py` with your key

 ## Usage